simylein/minecraft-server/README.md

 ```
 crontab -e
 ```
-A new file will open (If you got one already the existing on will open)
+A new file will open (If you got one already the existing one will open)

 In this file, you can automate things as follows: